 Chris Shannahan - Principal Investigator

-Dr Chris Shannahan is Assistant Professor in Faith and Peaceful Relations at the Centre for Trust, Peace and Social Relations at Coventry University.
+Dr Chris Shannahan is Associate Professor in Political Theology at the Centre for Trust, Peace and Social Relations at Coventry University.

 Chris is an urban political theologian whose work is grounded in his grassroots experience.
 His research focuses on theological responses to poverty and inequality; diversity and racial justice and faith-based political activism.
 His publications include two monographs exploring these issues: ‘Voices from the Borderland’ (2010) and ‘A Theology of Community Organizing’ (2014).